 In this world families have different gifts that help them make a living or get along in life.
 Some gifts are passed down to family members or can be given away.
 Some are like the traditional gifts of the spirit.
 But all rely on their god, Aer.
 Like our world, the Church is powerful and there are sects vying for power.
 Carr really takes real life situations a places them in this world in a way that makes sense.

 Narrative and Storytelling

 One thing I thought was odd and bothered me at first was the way the story shifted points of view and narrative from first to third person.
 I'm used to the traditional way of telling a story all from one narrative.
 I would still say it should be the rule.
 But rules are made to be broken.

 As the story goes along and Willet is fleshed out it is obvious that the story needs to be told not only from Willet's point of view but in a first person narrative.
 It's also important we see the story from point of view of others and telling it in third person makes sense.
 The Shock of Night is one case when this shift works, but it should be used only when the author knows what they are doing.
 Carr does.

 The Shock of Night is a thrilling mystery with lots of twists and turns down dark corridors.
 It's great to be at the beginning of a series and I can't wait for the next book to see where the story goes.

-*In conjunction with the CSFF Blog Tour, I received a free copy of this book from the publisher
+*In conjunction with the CSFF Blog Tour I received a free copy of the book

 Meagan @ Blooming with Books